Sup2point0/Assort/Yu-Gi-Oh!/lore/Stranded Saga/archetypes.md

 ## Dyverse

-An archetype of WIND Cyberse Monsters.
+An archetype of Cyberse Monsters with various Attributes.

 <br>

 ## Dyvoid

+An archetype of DARK Cyborg and Machine Monsters.
+They represent the primary antagonists in the Stranded storyline.

 <details>
   <summary> <b> Monsters </b> </summary>